The Sacrificial Offering is God-ordained

 “Make an altar out of acacia wood.
 It is to be square, 7 1/2 feet long and 7 1/2 feet wide, and it is to be 4 1/2 feet high.
 Make projections at the top of the four corners.
 They are to form one piece with the altar, and the whole is to be covered with bronze.
 (Exo 27:1-2)

-Who ever heard of an altar made of wood?
+Who has ever heard of an altar made of wood?
+It is unthinkable, right?

 Surely the Bible is far ahead of Science!